weirdtangent/bookprepper/README.md

 ### Cover assets

-Running `pnpm covers:cache` fetches each ISBN’s cover art once, stores it under `apps/web/public/assets/covers`, and generates a manifest consumed by both the API and the SPA.
-The Vite build copies these files to `apps/web/dist/assets/covers`, so the client can load covers via `/assets/covers/<isbn>.jpg` without hitting Open Library at runtime.
-Set `DATABASE_URL` so the script can query Prisma for ISBNs; if it’s missing, the script simply keeps the existing cache.
+Running `pnpm covers:cache` fetches each ISBN’s cover art once, stores it under `apps/web/public/assets/covers`, and writes a runtime manifest to `apps/api/.cover-cache/cover-manifest.generated.json` (both outputs are gitignored so you can keep local caches without dirtying the repo).
+The Vite build copies the cached JPEGs to `apps/web/dist/assets/covers`, so the client can load `/assets/covers/<isbn>.jpg` without touching Open Library at runtime.
+Set `DATABASE_URL` so the script can query Prisma for ISBNs; if it’s missing, the script simply reindexes whatever covers already exist.
+If your API runs outside the repo tree, point it at a custom manifest using `COVER_MANIFEST_PATH=/absolute/path/to/cover-manifest.generated.json`.